-25. The transition also has an important regional and social dimension.
+27. Without prejudice to the MS competence on the EU budget, the EIB commits to work with the European Commission on the Just Transition Initiative in order to unlock finance and expertise in the areas covered by this initiative, consistent with the Bank's Energy Lending Policy.
 There is a need to address the impact of the phasing out of fossil fuel activities on employment and economic activity at a local level, ensuring economic restructuring which gives rise to new employment opportunities.
 The Bank is already active in several coal and carbon-intensive regions providing framework loans to support integrated territorial development strategies.
-Through the Energy Transition Package, and in close cooperation with current and future EU initiatives, the Bank will reinforce its support for regions transitioning away from fossil fuels.
+Through the Energy Transition Package, the bank will support the implementation of the Just Transition Initiative, including reconversion projects at coalmines, where consistent with this ELP.
 Note that this support for integrated development strategies goes beyond the scope of this energy lending policy, and will be addressed more comprehensively over time in the framework of the Bank's climate strategy.